espinoco/.emacs.d/README.md

 I install Emacs from homebrew with:

-`brew install emacs --HEAD --use-git-head --cocoa --with-gnutls`
+`brew install emacs --cocoa --with-gnutls`

 ## Works done with this configuration